JosephGunter/blog/_posts/2013-09-15-hosting-a-jekyll-blog-on-github.md

 updated each time we change the files in the rest of the directory structure.
 In other words, that folder is dynamically re-generated whenever we change our project.
 It won't get added to the GitHub repository, because it will be dynamically generated on the GitHub server when we activate GitHub pages.
+In fact, `jekyll new <site_name>` command creates a .gitignore file with one line for _site, so it's ignored by default.

 ## Deploying to GitHub
 We're going to deploy as a GitHub "project page", rather than a GitHub "user and organization page".
 You can read about the difference in Jekyll's [GitHub Pages documentation](http://jekyllrb.com/docs/github-pages/).
+Suffice it to say, this blog will have its own dedicated repository called 'andrewsturges'.

+We've already created the jekyll site, made it into a git repository, and pushed it to GitHub under the master branch (the default branch).
+To actually get it published on GitHub, we need to push our jekyll site to a branch named gh-pages:

+{% highlight bash %}
+➜  andrewsturges git:(master) ✗ git branch gh-pages
+➜  andrewsturges git:(master) ✗ git checkout gh-pages
+M   _posts/2013-09-15-hosting-a-jekyll-blog-on-github.md
+Switched to branch 'gh-pages'
+➜  andrewsturges git:(gh-pages) ✗ git push origin gh-pages
+Total 0 (delta 0), reused 0 (delta 0)
+To git@github.com:arsturges/andrewsturges.git
+ * [new branch]      gh-pages -> gh-pages
+{% endhighlight %}

+Nnow navigate to [http://arsturges.github.io/andrewsturges/](http://arsturges.github.io/andrewsturges/) and you should see the site.